bwInfoSec/ansible-role-apache-waf/README.md

 If you redistribute this code please also include the AUTHORS file.

 ## Contribution
-If you want to contribute do so by submitting a pull request to https://github.com/bwInfoSec/ansible-role-apache-waf
+If you want to contribute feel free to do so by creating a pull request on [github](https://github.com/bwInfoSec/ansible-role-apache-waf).